p-prakhar/ppDEX/README.md

 uint256 TokenPool = invariant.div(EthPool);
 ```

 Note: Here `div` is just a function that divides two numbers but in a safe manner, i.e. it does not divide by zero.
 Invariant is the k value in the above equation.
 EthPool is the amount of ETH in the pool.
-TokeinPool is the amount of tokens in the pool.
+TokenPool is the amount of tokens in the pool.